vixen-project/vixen/docs/source/using_vixen.rst

 - "j", "p", or "up" arrow will go to the previous file/directory,
 - "l", "enter", or the right arrow key will either select/view the file or navigate into a sub-directory.
+- "Command+s" or "Control+s" will save the project.

 Searching